Beltane

 Hawthorn (Crataegus spp.) which blooms in May.

 Beltane is one of four fire festivals that mark out the Wheel of the Year.
-It’s a celebration of the strengthening sun, the coming summer, the quickening of seeds, and the fertility of the blossoming earth.
+It’s a celebration of the strengthening sun, the arrival of summer, the quickening of seeds, and the fertility of the blossoming earth.
+Bonfires were lit on the hillsides and fields, and their smoke was considered cleansing and sacred.
+Hearth fires were extinguished and relit from these flames to bring blessing and protection to a house and its inhabitants.

 You’ll often read in descriptions of Beltane that it was the time of year when cattle would be driven up to higher ground, marched between two great hot blazing bonfires to the summer fields.
 Cattle were incredibly important to the Celts, as their economy was largely built on the trade and ownership of them.
-As you can imagine, keeping them safe and well was therefore a major preoccupation.
-This is where the bonfires come in: the sacred smoke drifting out from them was meant to ward off trouble from the Otherworld.
+As you can imagine, keeping the herd safe and well was therefore a major preoccupation; they were walked through the sacred smoke of the bonfires to protect them from Otherworldly trouble.

-Though often forgotten, the Otherworld comes just as close at Beltane as it does at Samhain.
-It’s a thin-time, a threshold.
-An in-between time when the seasons bleed into each other and we move firmly from the dormant half of the year to the abundant.
-This world and the other pass by very closely to each other now.
+You see, the Otherworld comes just as close at Beltane as it does at Samhain.
+These are thin-times, thresholds.
+Beltane is a transition point when seasons bleed into each other and we move firmly from the dormant half of the year to the abundant.
+The veil that obscures this world from the Other is thinner than normal.

-Though the Otherworld is sometimes called the Land of the Living, a bright and beautiful place where the Tuatha Dé walk on white sand and along green sunlit hills, there are also things there who are dangerously indifferent to us.
+Though the Otherworld is sometimes called the Land of the Living, a bright and beautiful place where the Tuatha Dé walk on white sand and along green sunlit hills, there are also things there that are dangerously indifferent to us.
 And some, maybe, who enjoy a little interference for their own entertainment.
-And so, protecting the precious cattle from any Otherworldly games and tricks is a necessity at this time of year when slipping through is easiest.

 The tradition of lighting bonfires has carried itself all the way down to us today, and though most of us modern Celts don’t have cattle to cleanse in the sacred smoke, we do mark this time by lighting our own small fires (or even candles) and celebrating the arrival of warm sunny days and green leaves.